 “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
 (Matthew 7:21).

 Entering into the kingdom of heaven is NOT attained by being a good lawyer or being a good cop.
 The way one attains eternal life and escapes eternal damnation is by doing the will of God.
 There is no other way.
 The will of God and this personal duty is to serve God and protect one’s soul.
-To keep oneself unspotted from the world is the ultimate duty.
+To keep oneself unspotted from the world is responsibility of the true Christian.
 We don’t know if the slain officer was someone who was even thinking about doing the will of God in their life.
 Most who die in destructive ways have lived a life of sin and refused to partake in sacrificing their lives for the Cross of Christ.
-They may never have preached the Gospel or even attempted to live a repented lifestyle.
+They may never have preached the Gospel, witnessed of the resurrection of Christ or even attempted to live a repented lifestyle.
 Most were living in unbelief, adultery, fornication, or were enjoying the pleasure of some type of drug or secret sin of the flesh.
 But you want me to give “honor” to such a person? it’s not going to happen.

 If Jesus, the Son of God, thought it a wise and beneficial thing to attend a burial or give his blessing towards one, he would have done so.
 But we don’t see that happening with the young man wanting to bury his father.
 Jesus responded to “let the dead bury their dead.”
 He didn’t take time to go to a memorial, funeral or procession.
 It is highly likely that Jesus already knew the lifestyle of the father and deemed it worthless.
 The BIble says to give honor appropriately.

 “Render therefore to all their dues: tribute to whom tribute is due; custom to whom custom; fear to whom fear; honour to whom honour.”
 (Romans 13:7).